 Short-term Care Quality

-This nursing home wound up receiving a bottom of the barrel score in our short-term care area.
-It received a lowly F in this category.
-Our short-term care scores are considered to be most critical for folks in need of rehabilitation services.
-Rehabilitation usually requires additional skilled nursing.
-This means not only nursing, but also physical and speech therapy, as well as other variations of therapy.
-With its score in this area, we were not surprised to learn that this place was well below average in terms of its quantity of physical therapy and registered nurse hours provided to its residents based on the measures we looked at.
-Honestly, this was what we expected to find.
-Lastly, we considered the number of residents who were able to return to the community from this nursing home.
-This definitely wasn't a strength for this nursing home.
-We found that just 4.5 percent of this nursing home's patients returned home.
-At most nursing homes, around half of their patients are able to return home so this is well below average.
+We gave this facility a grade of just D for our short-term care rating.
+This is not a score to write home about.
+In our short-term care score, we strive to create a sound barometer for rehabilitation services.
+In doing so, we assess a nursing home's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
+Given its grade in this category, we were not stunned to find that this place is well below average in terms of the number of registered nurse and physical therapy hours offered to its patients based on the data we assessed.
+Frankly, this was about what we expected here.
+Finally, we looked at the number of residents who were able to return to the community from this nursing home.
+This was not a strength for this facility.
+We found that just 4.5 percent of this nursing home's residents returned home.
+At most facilities, about half of their patients are able to return home so this is well below average.

 Nurse Quality